Keselowski pulls away and wins at Martinsville

 MARTINSVILLE, Va.
+(AP) -- Brad Keselowski had sampled success at Martinsville Speedway, but had never put everything together to get to Victory Lane.

-(AP) -- Brad Keselowski passed Kyle Busch with 43 laps to go and pulled away to win for the first time in his career at Martinsville Speedway on Sunday.
+He changed that on Sunday, passing Kyle Busch with 43 laps to go and pulling away to win for the 23rd time in his career.

-The victory was the 23rd for Keselowski, the 2012 Monster Energy NASCAR Cup Series champion, and his second in the first six races of this season.
-It made him just the eighth active driver with a victory in the top series on NASCAR's oldest and shortest oval.

-''We've ran so good here ... but something always happens and we haven't been able to bring it home,'' Keselowski said in Victory Lane.

-''Martinsville is just one of those champion's tracks.
-The guys that run well everywhere, run good here, and it's really just an honor to win here.''

-The victory was the first for Ford on the 0.526-mile oval since 2002, and gave Keselowski five straight top-five finishes this year.
+''It felt like we were due, and if you ever can be, this is one of those tracks and today was one of those days where we persevered in a special way,'' Keselowski said.

+''The battle there with Kyle at the end was a lot of fun to be a part of.
+I hope it was a lot of fun to watch.''

+The victory came in team owner Roger Penske's 1,000th start in NASCAR's top series, and gave Ford its first victory on NASCAR's oldest and smallest track since 2002.
+It also made Keselowski the first two-time winner this season, and was his fifth consecutive top-five finish.

+''This is one I'm never going to forget,'' said Keselowski, who had been the runner-up twice in the past four races here.

-Keselowski and Busch swapped the lead several times during a green flag run that began with 64 laps to go.
+Keselowski or Busch led the last 160 laps and swapped the lead several times during a green flag run that began with 64 laps to go.

-Keselowski had the lead coming out of a caution, but Busch quickly slipped underneath him to go back in front.
+Keselowski had the lead coming out of the 14th and final caution, but Busch quickly slipped underneath him to go back in front.
 Keselowski stalked him for 14 laps, the nose of his Ford inches from the rear bumper of Busch's Toyota.

-When he finally got around Busch again, he gradually pulled away, opening a lead of nearly two seconds that helped him when he also had to navigate around lapped traffic.
+When he finally got around Busch again, he gradually pulled away, opening a lead of nearly two seconds as Busch's car, dominant for much of the day, faded.
+The lead paid off at the end when Keselowski had to navigate around lapped traffic.
 He won by 1.8 seconds.

 ''All we did was put four tires on, and when we did, it went to junk,'' Busch said of his car. ''I hate it for our guys.
 They've deserved all year better finishes than what we've been able to produce, and here's another one today.
 Just frustrating season so far.''